HikwaMehluli/afros-blog/README.md

 # Afros Blog

 This is a classic "News Paper" styled theme.
-The theme was created to reimagine a simple eye friendly look and feel solely focused on the information sharing, the purity of being human - our essence of being in Open Source.
+I created this as a remembrance of eye friendly UI/UX design when print was "King" - solely focused on information sharing and the purity of being human.
+"Our essence of being in open and being the source, lest they source us out".

 ## Features
 1. Mobile Responsive, on all major devices and modern web browsers